-You can use these two pieces of information to know the target amount to save up to that will generate the income stream you need in retirement.
+You can use these pieces of information to know the target amount to save up to that will generate the income you need in retirement.
 This process of taking money out of your savings is called annuitizing your savings.

-For $100,000 of income, you’d need to save $80,000 more each year.
-That is a far cry from $130,000 required before.
+And for a $100,000 annual income in retirement, you’d need to save $80,000 more each year.
+That is a far cry from the $130,000 required before.
 Two years of working more eases things quite a bit.

 Knowing how much to save for a big goal like retirement sorts other things out in life.
 Once you know that you are on track, you can then spend freely on things that matter in the present knowing that the future is taken care of.